pssguy/cranlogs/info.md

-Bit late to the party, but using the [cranlogs package](https://github.com/metacran/cranlogs) to obtain daily download logs from the RStudio CRAN package mirror
+Bit late to the party, but using the [cranlogs package](https://github.com/metacran/cranlogs) to obtain daily download logs from the RStudio CRAN package mirror since October 2012.

 Select from almost 9000 packages to view information.